 I’ve found that many of the frustrations I experience in life are a direct result of thinking that life will magically organize itself.
-Sure, there are many things one can’t control, but there are also many things that can be with systems in place and a bit of advanced prep work (i.e. laundry, meals, and even finding socks for the kids on busy school mornings).
+Sure, there are many things one can’t control, but there are also many things that can be simplified or automated with systems in place and a bit of advanced prep work (i.e. laundry, meals, and even finding socks for the kids on busy school mornings).

 In the past, school mornings have been a time of frustration for me, due to everything that must get done in such a short period of time.
 Taking a few intentional actions, like prepping breakfast and lunch foods, creating a morning routine, and waking up a couple of hours before the kids, has made a huge difference for me and my family.
 These small actions have brought a feeling of calm to our home even on the busiest of school mornings.

 Having something prepped in advance for breakfast is a huge time-saver and sanity-saver for our family.
 There’s so much peace in knowing that breakfast is either taken care of or is super easy to make and assemble that morning.
 This is why I’m such huge a advocate for making something like baked oatmeal cups or pancakes or muffins or hardboiled eggs in advance.